 - Governance – bribery and fraud, controversial investments, executive compensation, management structures, board composition, executive behavior, etc.

-DSM actively identifies, evaluates and manages ESG risks using proprietary research as well as third-party ESG information sources.
-In certain instances, ESG risks may be based on Company disclosures or third-party information sources that contain forward looking statements of intent and that are not necessarily fact-based or objectively measurable.
+DSM actively identifies, evaluates and seeks to manage ESG risks and returns using proprietary research as well as third-party ESG information sources.
+In certain instances, ESG analysis may be based on company disclosures or third-party information sources that contain forward looking statements of intent and that are not necessarily fact-based or objectively measurable.

 DSM evaluates ESG issues for individual companies and at the portfolio level.
 ESG scores are included in DSM’s internal research summaries and have an impact on DSM’s investment decisions and our overall assessment of a stock, which affect position sizing and selection.
 ESG considerations have both kept DSM from investing in certain companies and have led to selling portfolio holdings.

-At a client’s request, DSM can apply exclusionary restrictions that accommodate responsible investment considerations and restrictions specified by a client that may generally prohibit the purchase of certain securities, either individually or by region, sector or both.
+At a client’s request or per fund mandate, DSM can apply exclusionary restrictions that accommodate responsible investment considerations and restrictions specified by a client that may generally prohibit the purchase of certain securities, either individually or by region, sector or both.

 ACTIVE OWNERSHIP – PROXY VOTING AND ENGAGEMENT

 It is DSM’s policy that all proxies be voted solely in the best interests of the beneficial owners of the securities.
 Proxies are an asset of a client that must be treated with the same care, diligence and loyalty as any asset belonging to a client.
 Towards that end, DSM is responsible for reviewing proxy proposals for all securities held in its investment strategies and for making proxy voting decisions for its clients.
 DSM’s Proxy Voting Policy indicates criteria to be used when evaluating proxy issues and positions DSM typically takes on certain proxy proposals.
 While the policy provides general guidelines, DSM might need to materially deviate from the policy.